The Review Process

 The chair will make final decisions based on the meta review ratings.
 In discussion with senior PC members, they reserve the right to make final decisions on acceptance considering issues of equity, diversity and inclusion and the overall academic profile of the conference.

-Tutorial and Workshops Reviews
+Tutorial and Workshop Reviews

-The reviewing process follows the same general principles as the Paper one, but a more streamlined process.
-Tutorial and Workshops submissions will be subject to single-blind peer-review by at least two reviewers.
-There will be no metareviewing phase, and the final decisions will be taken jointly by the tutorial and conference chairs, depending on the quality of the proposed activities as well as limits imposed by the conference schedule.
+The reviewing process for the Music submissions follows the same general principles as the Paper reviewing process, but a more streamlined process.
+Music submissions will be subject to single-blind peer review by at least two reviewers.
+There will be no meta-reviewing phase, and the final decisions will be taken jointly by the tutorial/workshop chairs, depending on the quality of the proposed activities and limits imposed by the conference schedule.
+Contributors may be requested to slightly adapt their proposals to better fit the schedule and/or other organizational requirements.